apollo

 Disease/Condition Glossary

-Normally a thick layer of mucous protects the stomach against its own acid secretion.
-But, in long run, it gets eroded by excessive stomach acid production leading to complications like GERD, peptic ulcer, and Zollinger Ellison syndrome.
-Gastroesophageal reflux disease (GERD) is a gastrointestinal disorder that occurs when stomach acid frequently flows back into the food pipe (esophagus).
-This backflow (acid reflux) irritates the food pipe that causes heartburn.
-On the other hand, peptic ulcer is a painful condition followed by the development of sores or ulcers in the stomach lining or duodenum (first part of the small intestine) (the duodenum).
-Zollinger Ellison syndrome is a rare condition in which a gastrin-secreting tumor of the pancreas causes excessive acid production leading to peptic ulcers.
+Acidity: Normally, a thick layer of mucus protects the stomach against its own acid secretion.
+But, in the long run, it gets eroded by excessive stomach acid production, leading to complications like GERD, peptic ulcer, and Zollinger-Ellison syndrome.
+Gastroesophageal reflux disease (GERD) is a gastrointestinal disorder that occurs when stomach acid frequently flows back into the food pipe (oesophagus).
+This backflow (acid reflux) irritates the food pipe and causes heartburn.

 FAQs